Training for your First Marathon

 Training at speed helps to build stronger muscles and improve your running efficiency.
 Even if you are training for the marathon, speed work will help both your speed and endurance.
 Serious athletes do a lot of speed work, and relatively little long distance work.
 However, speed work is hard on your body, and it is therefore the training which is most likely to injure you.

 Most speed work is done at an athletics track.
-(Serpentine has coached track sessions for runners of all standards on Tuesday night at Paddington Track and New River Stadium, and on Thursday at Battersea Millenium Stadium.)
+(Serpentine has coached track sessions for runners of all standards on Tuesday night at Paddington Track and Parliament Hill Track, and on Thursday at Battersea Millenium Stadium.)

 Track sessions usually consist of "intervals" – that is, running a distance (which might be anywhere from 100m to 2,000m) in a fixed time – often at about the speed you would run a mile flat out – and then having a short rest (the "interval") before doing it again.
 The aim is usually to complete the distance in the same time on each repetition.